chance2021/devopsdaydayup/023-GithubActionDockerImageFunctionCICDForAllEnv/README.md

 ### 3. Staging Workflow

-Trigger: Release branch creation by the SRE team.
+Trigger: Release branch creation by the SRE team and trigger the pipeline manually.

 Steps:
 1. Run unit tests, integration tests, and code scans.